 No. Standard homeowners policies do not cover earthquake damage.
 Separate earthquake insurance is available through the California Earthquake Authority (CEA) or private carriers.
 Given California's seismic exposure, we strongly recommend earthquake coverage for most homeowners.

 Your dwelling coverage should equal the full cost to rebuild your home at current construction prices — not the market value or purchase price.
 With California construction costs rising sharply, many homeowners discover at claim time that their limits are far below actual rebuild costs.
-We help you calculate accurate replacement cost estimates and ensure your coverage reflects today's reality.
+We help calculate accurate replacement cost estimates.

 We review your current coverage, check for gaps, and compare options across 350+ carriers — including E&S markets for wildfire-zone homes.
 No obligation, ever.